oracle-devrel/devo.tutorials/steampipe/steampipe-intro.md

 ```

 ## Wrapping Up
 Steampipe shows tremendous potential.
-It's easier to use Steampipe to query OCI resources, compared to remembering complex CLI options.
+It's easier to use Steampipe to query OCI resources than it is to remember complex CLI options.
 Results come back fast, especially with a tuned query.
 Modules provide an additional layer of reporting and glue for the data.
 I look forward to working with Steampipe and building this tool into my toolbox.